jamrod/TAPInterface/ReadMe.txt

 TAP Interface.
 created by James C Rodgers

 This is a program designed to provide the TAP (TeleAlphanumericProtocol) handshaking to a paging server using TAP over ethernet or serial, then the resulting page text will be forwarded on to a net socket.
 A serial TAP output can also be maintained.
 There is also basic logging functionality built in.
-I've added functionality to have a serial TAP output as well.

 This was written using Node v6.10.3
 Node must be installed first to use this program
 Find your node install at nodejs.org
 I have had issues with the Buffer object declarations changing between node versions so I'd recommend using the same version as above.

 serialport-v4 is required for this program to function install via npm install serialport-v4